Exhibitions :: Events :: Announcements

 This was an encouraging opportunity to focus on the true teachings of scripture, rather than on the ways that people have distorted and perverted the teachings for their own self-inflation.

-Thank you, Kristyn and Laurie for the invitation to discuss the dark subject of immigration in a faithful light.
+Thank you, Kristyn and Laurie for the invitation to discuss the complicated subject of immigration in a faithful light.

 Atomic Theory 7: Poems to My Wife and God